Mobile security: Manufacturer surveillance

-In the production and distribution chain for mobile devices, it is the responsibility of manufacturers to ensure that devices are delivered in a basic configuration without vulnerabilities.
+In the production and distribution chain for mobile devices, manufacturers are responsibility for ensuring that devices are delivered in a basic configuration without vulnerabilities.
 Most users are not experts and many of them are not aware of the existence of security vulnerabilities, so the device configuration as provided by manufacturers will be retained by many users.
-Below are listed several points which manufacturers should consider.
-Some of the smartphone manufacturers insert Titan M2 to powers up mobile security.
+Some smartphone manufacturers add Titan M2s (a security hardware chip) to increase mobile security.